a5221985/seeking_the_truth_site/docs/index.md

 ## [Why do I believe in Heaven and Hell](why_do_i_believe_in_heaven_and_hell.md)
 ## [History Of Astrology](history_of_astrology.md)

 ## Any Comments?
-Please send an email to me
+Please send an e-mail to me
 * My e-mail id is abdm03142014@gmail.com